 I've broken a fluorescent bulb in my home.
 What do I do? - How to clean up a broken fluorescent bulb

 Mercury is a significant environmental problem in Maine.
 To help address this concern, Maine law requires businesses and consumers to recycle all mercury-added light bulbs (a.k.a. “lamps”).
 When one of these bulbs breaks, mercury is released.
-Examples of mercury added lamps include compact fluorescent (CFL), linear fluorescent (straight, circline and u-tubes), neon lights, black lights, UV, and high intensity discharge bulbs.
-In Maine, it is illegal to throw mercury added bulbs in the trash.
+Mercury-added lamps include compact fluorescent (CFL), linear fluorescent (straight, circline and u-tubes), neon lights, black lights, UV lights, and high intensity discharge (HID) bulbs.
+In Maine, it is illegal to throw mercury-added bulbs in the trash.

 Answer: Recycle them.
-Help ME Recycle is our new map-based guide to help find locations near you where you can take your burnt out fluorescent and HID bulbs for recycling.
+Help ME Recycle is our map-based guide to help find locations near you where you can take your burnt out fluorescent and HID bulbs for recycling.

-- Households can recycle intact CFLs, circuline, U-shaped and stright tube bulbs up to 2 feet at any of more than 100 participating retail stores (PDF) for free.
+- Households can recycle intact HIDs, CFLs, circuline, U-shaped and straight tube bulbs up to 2 feet at any of more than 100 participating retail stores (PDF) for free.

-Proper Recycling of Fluorescent Bulbs and Product Stewardship
+Proper Recycling of Fluorescent and HID Bulbs through Product Stewardship

 Maine requires manufacturers of mercury-added lamps to implement a product stewardship program for the recycling of these bulbs from households.
-The manufacturers’ program will provide containers to municipal waste collection sites and to retailers for storage, shipping and recycling of the bulbs.
+The manufacturers’ program provides containers to municipal waste collection sites and to retailers for storage, shipping and recycling of the bulbs.

-For more information on recycling lamps from businesses and on the fluorescent lamp study contact Stacy Ladner at (207) 287-7853.
+For more information on recycling lamps from businesses and on the fluorescent lamp study contact Kevin Jenssen at (207) 299-4877.

-For more information about product stewardship and the manufacturers' program contact Carole Cifrino at (207) 485-8160.
+For more information about product stewardship and the manufacturers' program contact Megan Pryor at (207) 314-3357.